Gifting money to adult children: Give now or later?

 The first and most important consideration is to examine any monetary gift in the context of your entire estate.
 It’s easy to get swept into an adult child’s pressing need or to be overcome with emotion when you’re thinking of passing on your legacy.
 However, you need to consider your own future first, and make sure you’re protecting your retirement years.

-Whatever amount you’re considering giving or what its intended use, develop a gifting plan before making any decisions: how much, when and why.
+Whatever amount you’re considering giving or its intended use, develop a gifting plan before making any decisions: how much, when and why.
 Seeing the whole picture can help you understand how much you can gift while keeping what you’ll need.

 When it comes to your family’s immediate needs, gifts of cash or assets can potentially reduce your estate tax burden — one of the main motivators for parents considering giving money to children as an early inheritance.